miker704/Strife/patches2.md

 - Added Custom Built in Hook components for detecting when a component is mounted or not, this is used to delay to triggering of css animation effects of some elements upon initial rendering.
 - Added new routes to get server membership data in server membership api util.
 - Added get server membership when not in its dedicated server in server membership api util.
+- Added get server membership that is dedicated to the server it belongs to in server membership api util.

 ### Other Changes